Modular forms via invariant theory: Acknowledgements

 Writing $V=\langle x_1,x_2 \rangle$ and $l=a_0x_1+a_1x_2$ and $q=b_0x_1^2+2\, b_1x_1x_2+b_2x_2^2$ we consider now multi-invariants for the action of ${\rm GL}(2)$ on $V_1\oplus V_2$.

-\begin{proposition} Let $I$ be a multi-invariant of the binary forms $l,q$ of degree $d_1$ in the $a_i$ and degree $d_2$ in the $b_i$ and order $n$.
-If $f\in M_{1,k}(\Gamma)$ then applying $I$ defines a Picard modular form $\Psi_I(f)$ of weight $(0,d_1\, k+d_2(k+1)+n)$ on $\Gamma$. \end{proposition} The proof follows the pattern of the proof of Theorem \ref{thm}.
+\begin{proposition} Let $I$ be a multi-invariant of the binary forms $l$ and $q$.
+Assume that $I$ has degree $d_1$ in the $a_i$ and degree $d_2$ in the $b_i$ and has order $n$.
+Then for $f\in M_{1,k}(\Gamma)$ the expression $\Psi_I(f,\partial f)$ obtained by evaluating the multi-invariant $I$ defines a Picard modular form of weight $(0,d_1\, k+d_2(k+1)+n)$ on $\Gamma$. \end{proposition} The proof follows the pattern of the proof of Theorem \ref{thm}.
 Is seems complicated to extend it to the case where higher derivatives are involved.

 We finish by giving an example.
-Let $I$ be the bi-invariant
+If we let $I$ be the bi-invariant